Rashtriya Lok Morcha: History

 Kushwaha launched his Virasat Bachao Yatra, a statewide tour in Bihar after the foundation of Rashtriya Lok Morcha.
 The party was said to be formed in a bid to prohibit the Rashtriya Janata Dal leader Tejashwi Yadav from becoming the new face of Mahagathbandhan and the successor of Nitish Kumar as the Chief Minister of Bihar.
 The RLM also organised Samrat Ashok Jayanti (celebration of anniversary of Ashoka in Samrat Ashok International Convention Centre (Bapu Sabhagaar), Patna on 2 March 2023 in a bid to attract the Kushwaha (Koeri) caste to the party.
 Few days after it, the party announced the list of its office bearers.
 The list included some of the old allies of Upendra Kushwaha like Fazal Imam Mallick and Madhav Anand, who were associated with him from the time of Rashtriya Lok Samata Party.
 Some new entrants were also given significant position; Jitendra Nath, who is reported to have significant hold on Dhanuk and Kurmi caste in Magadh region was made National Vice President while former Member of Bihar Legislative Assembly from Ziradei Assembly constituency, Ramesh Singh Kushwaha was appointed as the Bihar state president of the party.
 Party's name changed on 18 February 2024 to Rashtriya Lok Morcha as Election Commission of India refused to assign it the name of Rashtriya Lok Janata Dal.

 In 2025 Bihar Legislative Assembly election, the party contested from 6 seats as part of National Democratic Alliance and won from 4 of these.
+However, Deepak Prakash, the son of Upendra Kushwaha was made the minister for panchayati raj in Tenth Nitish Kumar ministry in place of any of the victorious candidates of party.
+This led to rebellion and resignation of some of the key members of party including state president Mahendra Kushwaha and vice president Jitendra Nath over accusations of 'dynastic politics'.